Ben-Arlanda/flavoursome_crud_app/README.md

 ## :page_facing_up: Features

-Users can login for authetication.
+Users can login for authentication.
 I used bycrypt to hash the password for added security.

 ![screenshot](/public/login.png)